WestpacCXTeam/GUI-source/README.md

 > We try to keep our rules simple and keep to them.

 We call each module `GUI Ingredient` and a compiled mix `GUI Flavour`.
-A `Blender` is provided to help you pick your mix.
+The `GUI Blender` is provided to help you pick your mix.

 1. The code is modular and built so each `Ingredient` can be blended together at will.
 1. The browser/feature support philosopy is: